 Bonus: Live the Park City Lifestyle Year-Round

-Tara Vaught, a Park City luxury real estate specialist, helps newcomers find their perfect mountain home.
+Tara Vaught, a luxury real estate specialist, helps newcomers find their perfect mountain home in Park City.
 Whether you envision a ski-in/ski-out chalet, a modern mountain retreat, or an investment property with year-round rental appeal, Tara knows Park City inside and out.

 Final Thoughts